 Using AI in this manner turns managers into mentors at scale.
 It leverages their capabilities with AI-derived recommendations on the relevant coaching actions that will most likely have a positive impact on outliers by utilizing AI-produced coaching templates.

 The pressure to return to pre-pandemic business performance levels – if not higher – is enormous.
-Considering how crucial your front-line managers are to getting there, using Augmented People Intelligence can help them help you achieve that.
+Considering how crucial your frontline managers are to getting there, using Augmented People Intelligence can help everyone achieve: Managers, employees, your company.